jbar485/Silverstar-Construction/README.md

 ## Description

-_This is a react based app where you will be able to view the._
+_This is a react based app where you will be able to view Silverstar Construction and see the things they do._

 ## Setup/Installation Requirements
 * _Click the clone or download button and copy the link_